 - GasBuddy Aids in finding reasonably priced gas.

 - Road Trip MPG — Fuel & maintenance tracking.

 - Outdoor Project Not an app, but rather a website.
 A good source for hikes & other outdoor activates.
-They are partnering with onX to create onX Backcountry.
+They have partnering with onX to create onX Backcountry.

 - PeakFinder Very handy in the mountains.